 Having the right attorney can make all the difference in the outcome of your case.
-Because the stakes are so high, you should hire an experienced sex crimes defense lawyer who understands the law and can present a thoroughly prepared and convincing case to a jury.
+Because the stakes are so high, you should hire an experienced Houston sex crime defense lawyer who understands the law and can present a thoroughly prepared and convincing case to a jury.
 This is no time to rely on a public defender, who may be responsible for several hundred cases at a given time and, however dedicated, cannot possibly give your defense the time and focus that will be required to beat these serious charges.

 Texas law delineates certain types of sexual assault on a minor that are deemed to be more serious and may result in enhanced penalties for aggravated assault.
 While a charge of non-aggravated sexual assault is a second-degree felony punishable by two to 20 years in a Texas prison and a fine of up to $10,000, aggravated sexual assault, which often involves victims who are minors, is a first-degree felony punishable by five to 99 years in prison and a fine of up to $10,000.